 We all love pasta.
 It’s a worldwide comfort food.
 We also know, however, that although pasta tastes great, it isn’t the most nutritious food.
 It’s high in carbs, giving us a boost of energy, but those carbs are what you call empty carbs, delivering very little nutrition.
 As a Free Athlete, you are conscious of what you put into your body for fuel.
 To be at your best, you want to eat wisely.
 If pasta is a an unhealthy comfort food for you, check out these best energy-providing alternatives to swap for your spaghetti.

 Lentils provide energy with a good dose of iron and protein.
-Unlike pasta, lentils are a complex carb which is good for the heart, and are low in fat and calories, keeping you slim and trim.
+Unlike pasta, lentils are a complex carb and are low in fat and calories.

 Spaghetti squash is low in calories and almost fat free.
 It contains vitamin C and B vitamins, potassium and is a good source of fiber.